Skip to main content

 August 30, 2023

-Today’s blog will focus on one of the most nutritious plant-based protein and carb sources: lentils!
-One cup of cooked lentils is only 230 calories and provides 40 grams of carbs, 18 grams of protein, and 16 grams of fiber.
+Today’s blog will focus on one of the most nutritious plant-based protein and carbohydrate sources: lentils!
+One cup of cooked lentils is only 230 calories and provides 40 grams of carbohydrates, 18 grams of protein, and 16 grams of fiber.
 Lentils may protect against certain types of cancers, heart disease and other health conditions.
-The most common types of lentils available in the U.S. are green, brown, red, and yellow lentils.
-Lentils are available as whole lentils or split versions where the husks are removed.
-Since whole lentils still have their husks, they take a longer time to cook.

 Calcium: The Backbone of Healthy Development